 Check out our top-rated moisturizers and foundations with sunscreen.

 What level of SPF is safe for use around the eye area?
 I just purchased a tube of eye cream by Clinique that I really like and it has an SPF of 20.
 I’m also using a Paula’s Choice moisturizer with SPF 30 all over my face, including the eye area.
 I apply both during the day only and, so far, I haven’t experienced any problems.
 Is it okay to continue with what I’m doing?

 What you’re doing is just fine and there’s no reason not to continue.
-Doubling (or even tripling) up on sun protection around the eyes is a good thing, especially if the SPF-rated products you’re using contain the mineral actives of titanium dioxide or zinc oxide.
-Both of these are very gentle and, as such, well-suited for the sensitive eye area.
+Doubling (or even tripling) up on sun protection around the eyes is a good thing, especially if the SPF-rated products you’re using contain the mineral actives titanium dioxide and/or zinc oxide.
+Both of these are very gentle and, as such, well-suited for use in the sensitive eye area.

 Finally, anytime the sun is shining, make sure you wear sunglasses outdoors.
-Not only will sunglasses protect your eyes from UV light (unprotected exposure is a leading cause of cataracts), they’ll serve as an additional measure of protection for the delicate skin around your eyes.
+They not only will protect your eyes from UV light (unprotected exposure is a leading cause of cataracts), but also will serve as an additional measure of protection for the delicate skin around your eyes.
 Plus, a great pair of sunglasses can be so chic!
 It’s win-win!

 Both AHA and BHA exfoliants can help improve skin tone, texture, and dark spots, although neither AHA nor BHA exfoliants are likely to significantly improve dark spots on their own.